Join the South East London Anchor System programme to tackle challenges that affect people's health and wellbeing

 - Bromley Third Sector Enterprise and Bromley Mencap

-The solutions created by these Voluntary Sector organisations have been turned into a report, which has been shared with NHS Employers across South East London to help them reduce barriers to work for communities that are underrepresented in the health and care workforce and may experience barriers to jobs in health and care.
+The solutions created have been shared with NHS employers across south east London to help them reduce barriers to work for communities that are underrepresented in the health and care workforce and may experience barriers to jobs in health and care.

-In the autumn this year we will come back together in a workshop to discuss progress so far and agree how to work together more closely going forward.
+In the autumn 2024 we came back together in a workshop to discuss progress so far and agree how to work together more closely going forward.
+You can read more about this project on the South East London VCSE Alliance website.

 Housing